 Once you have mastered the steps of outline stitch, you can do away with the 1-4 labeled points.
 The tension and regularity of the stitch are important to get smooth lines.

-Tips for Sewing Outline Stitch
+Tips for Sewing Outline Embroidery Stitch

-Use smaller stitches when working around curves to get a smooth flowing look.
+- Sewing a Curve with Outline Stitch - Use smaller stitches when working around curves to get a smooth flowing look.

-Although traditionally used for outlines, this stitch can also be used in dense rows as a filling stitch.
+- Using Outline Stitch as a Filling Stitch - Although traditionally used for outlines, this stitch can also be used in dense rows as a filling stitch.
 Sew the stitch as close as possible to fill larger areas.

 Outline Stitch vs Stem Stitch